emoon/Rute/readme.md

 # Rute

-Rute is a Qt binding generator for Rust and C. It allows usage of the [Qt](https://www.qt.io) C++ API from Rust and C. There are already several such projects such as [rust-qt](https://github.com/rust-qt) and [qmlrs](https://github.com/cyndis/qmlrs) so what maske Rute different?
+Rute is a Qt binding wrapper and generator for Rust and C. It allows usage of the [Qt](https://www.qt.io) C++ API from Rust and C. There are already several such projects such as [rust-qt](https://github.com/rust-qt) and [qmlrs](https://github.com/cyndis/qmlrs) so what maske Rute different?

 ## Overview